Professional practice

 His recent commercial work includes: acting for a consumer group in a high profile fraud claim in relation to a $1 billion margin call made by a bank; acting (as sole counsel) for a businessman in a fraud claim relating to a multi-million-pound waste-to-energy project; advising a telecommunications company on its termination rights (as a result of sanctions issues) in relation to a $100m contract in Myanmar; and acting for the insurer of a shipping agency in a dispute relating to damaged goods.

 Daniel is particularly interested in disputes in the sports sector (including anti-doping, safeguarding, and disciplinary matters).
-His recent sports work includes: acting for a sportswear company in a dispute in relation to its sponsorship of an Italian Serie A football club; acting for Liverpool fans in the group litigation against UEFA arising out of the 2022 Champions League Final; acting for various sports people in anti-doping matters; acting for an Olympic medalist in a selection dispute; advising former professional rugby players in relation to their life insurance claims following their diagnoses of CTE; advising various NGBs on their rules, policies, and procedures; and acting for a hospitality company in a dispute relating to the Monaco Grand Prix.
-He sits on various committees and panels in the sporting sector, including: the Disciplinary Committees of Table Tennis England, British Triathlon, and the Suffolk FA; the Disciplinary, Disputes, and Appeal Panel for British Canoeing; the Safeguarding Case Management Group of Badminton England; the Safeguarding Panel of British Triathlon; and the Governance and Risk Committee of Table Tennis England.
+His recent sports work includes: acting for a sportswear company in a dispute in relation to its sponsorship of an Italian Serie A football club; acting for Liverpool fans in the group litigation against UEFA arising out of the 2022 Champions League Final; acting for various sports people in anti-doping matters; chairing sports disciplinary hearings; acting for an Olympic medalist in a selection dispute; advising former professional rugby players in relation to their life insurance claims following their diagnoses of CTE; advising various NGBs on their rules, policies, and procedures; and acting for a hospitality company in a dispute relating to the Monaco Grand Prix.
+He sits on various committees and panels in the sporting sector, including: the Disciplinary Committees of Table Tennis England, British Triathlon, and the Suffolk FA; the Disciplinary, Disputes, and Appeal Panel for British Canoeing; the Safeguarding Case Management Group of Badminton England; the Safeguarding Committee of British Rowing; the Safeguarding Panel of British Triathlon; and the Governance and Risk Committee of Table Tennis England.
 He is a keen sportsman and participates in (and watches) many sports.
-He is a founder and captain of Gray’s Inn Football Club.
+He is a founder Gray’s Inn Football Club.
 He accepts Direct/Public Access instructions solely in relation to sports matters.

 Daniel also regularly appears in the Courts, the Employment Tribunal and the Employment Appeal Tribunal in employment disputes.
-For example, he recently assisted in a high-profile High Court claim relating to a ‘team move’.
+See the “Employment” section below for examples of his recent work.

 Before coming to the Bar, Daniel studied physics and philosophy at Durham University, where he graduated with a First-Class degree.
 He then completed the GDL, BPTC, and an LLM – for which he was awarded multiple scholarships from Gray’s Inn, City Law School, and UCL.